-Online learning media currently is developed by the lecturers; which is learning management system (LMS).
+Online laning media currently is developed by the lecturers; which is learning management system (LMS).
 LMS is categorized as commercial or non commercial platforms, with close, open, or partially open architecture [17].
-Menurut Oduntan [23] that the use of a LMS will served as a much more effective and efficient means of learning in the institution.
-Learning management systems can be used to facilitate online learning.
-LMSs are of various types and comes with different names: Course Management System (CMS), Learning Content Management System (LCMS), Virtual Learning Environment (VLE), and Virtual Learning System (VLS) [33].
-LMS has shortcomings in the implementation of learning, namely limited space and time so that it requires a system that is not limited to space and time.
+Menurut Oduntan [23] that lasse of a LMS will served as a much more effective and efficient means of learning in the institution.
+Learning management systems can be used to facilitate online lear lasted to the system (CMS), Learning Content Management System (LCMS), Virtual Learning Environment (VLE), and Virtual Learning System (VLS) [33].
+LMS has shortcomings in the implementation of learning, namely limited space and time so that it requires a system (as system to space and time.
 One of the learning media is the massive open online course (MOOC).

-Online learning with the valid and structured material is important for students in the achievement of learning objectives [24].
-MOOC is an online learning course whose participants are unlimited and can be accessed openly through the website.
+Online learning with the valid and structured material is in 13 tant for students in the achievement of learning objectives [24].
+MOOC is an online learning course whose participants are unlimited and can be acce 12 openly through the website.
 According to Aris & Halim [1], Massive Open Online Course (MOOC) is an online course aimed at massive interactive participation and open access through websites.
 MOOC is an online learning accessible to everyone around the globe for free [14].
 It is the new interesting way for the students to keep their leaning.